-Today, numerical simulations on computers based on mathematical and statistical models, plays a key roll in natural sciences and technology.
+Today, numerical simulations on computers based on mathematical and statistical models, plays a key role in natural sciences and technology.
 Experiments and simulations produce enormous data sets and methods for drawing conclusions from these becomes more and more common.
 It has become a new way to search for knowledge and to create new products.
 In industry, as well as in research, computer simulation has become an important tool.
-In some cases as a complement to experiments and in some cases there is no possibility to do experiments and you are only referred to computer simulations.
+In some cases, as a complement to experiments and in some cases there is no possibility to do experiments and you are only referred to computer simulations.
 For industry, computer simulations are attractive as you can do these quicker and for a smaller cost, it is more cost efficient.

 During the programme you can expect to:

-choose between five recommended course tracks or tailor your own track
+choose between five recommended course tracks or tailor your own track,

-learn to apply computational methods, models and software in the application area you are interested in
+learn to apply computational methods, models and software in the application area you are interested in.

 Large or small, at the macro or micro level - various phenomena are today studied on a computer screen.
 To be able to use, develop and apply computer simulations within a certain subject area requires not only a solid background in the actual subject field such as chemistry or physics, but also computational methods, advanced computers, software, algorithms, programming, as well as statistical and mathematical models.
-The Master Programme in Computational Science provides you with this knowledge.
+The Master's Programme in Computational Science provides you with this knowledge.

 You can choose between five recommended tracks of courses or you can tailor your own track depending on your educational background and areas of interest with regard to applications in science.
 The five recommended study tracks are:

-Numerical and mathematical modeling
+Numerical and mathematical modelling

 Student profile You have a strong foundation in mathematics from your Bachelor's education and an interest in combining that with computer programming to solve problems in science and engineering.
-You might even have an interest in a specific area where scientific simulations are useful such as Physics, Chemistry, Engineering or Economics.
+You might even have an interest in a specific area where scientific simulations are useful such as physics, chemistry, engineering or economics.

 You want an educational experience that give you an opportunity to apply your knowledge in realistic cases.
 You enjoy problem solving and would like to improve your mathematical and programming skills to solve problems in an application area of science and technology.